vert-x3/vertx-web-site/src/site/blog/posts/2017-06-09-preview-of-guide-for-java-developers.md

 draft: true
 ---

-I could not attend the last Vert.x community face-to-face meeting last fall, but one item that was discussed is the need for guides aimed at certain types of developers.
+I could not attend the last Eclipse Vert.x community face-to-face meeting last fall, but one item that was discussed is the need for guides aimed at certain types of developers.
 One of my missions as part of joining the team was to work on this and I'm very happy to share it with you today!

 ## A gentle guide to asynchronous programming with Eclipse Vert.x for enterprise application developers